cometaj2/huckle/README.rst

 As is normally seen with any well-behaved client/server interaction under REST, all changes published by the server are distributed to all clients without there being a need to update the client as the API changes.
-This is used to huckle's advantage and this benefit is brought to the shell command line interface.
+This is used to huckle's advantage and this benefit is brought to the command line interface and the unix/linux shell.

+Given that most programming languages have a way to issue shell commands, such APIs become readily consumable anywhere, and can be experimented with quickly by developers.

 Huckle provides a dynamic view of the documentation, commands, options and parameters that can be issued to an HCLI API it interacts with.

-What can be noticed is that any API implementer, that abides by a specific hypermedia API CLI pattern, gets a client side shell CLI for their API for free;
-and given that most programming languages have a way to issue shell commands, such APIs become readily consumable anywhere, and can be experimented with quickly by developers.

 The standard HCLI Internet-Draft [1] is a work in progress by the author.